mubaris/curiosity/README.md

 * `code style` label are features/tasks to integrate code better in the project.

 ## Contributing/notes
-For branching/contributing to this repo, we maintain 3 branches. `gh-pages` contains only front-end and it's hosted on Github Pages. `v2` is the future of Curiosity.
+For branching/contributing to this repo, we maintain 3 branches. `gh-pages` contains only front-end and it's hosted on GitHub Pages. `v2` is the future of Curiosity.
 We are building a backend for this.
 The code for that is contained in `v2`. master is main branch. `v2` will be merged to `master` once the process of building backend is done.
 Please feel free to contribute!

 ## Contributors